no-realm/ghidra.fizz/README.md

 ## Hotkeys

-- Create a RAW Signature
+- Create Ghidra Signature for the Selected Area
-    - 1 + ALT
+    - A + CTRL
-- Create Ghidra Signature
+- Create Ghidra Signature for the Selected Area's Block
-    - 2 + ALT
+    - B + CTRL
-- Create Common Signature
+- Create Ghidra Signature for the Selected Area's Function
-    - 3 + ALT
+    - F + CTRL

 ## Todos

-- [x] Added hotkeys on selection
-- [x] Added copy on "OK" selection by default
+- [x] Migrate FizzSignature to MemorySignature and provide modular capabilities
+- [x] Find differences regarding address types when iterating and address appropriately
-- [x] Added back raw signature support
+- [x] Fix signature to support both instructions and data at the same time
-- [x] Reduced window output size
-- [x] Cleaned source code
+- [ ] Add support for finding an instruction block start to end
+- [ ] Add support for creating a signature for an instruction block
+- [ ] Add support for finding a function start to end
-- [ ] A support into existing Ghidra Instruction Search Plugin
+- [ ] Add support for creating a signature for a function

-## Resolved Issues

-- [x] Context Menu Duplicated hotkeys

 ## Developer